thequeenofclubs/MinecraftServer/wiki/projects.md

 [Back to the Wiki](/MinecraftServer/wiki)

-### TBD 2021, The Pyramid
+### December 2020 - The Pyramid

 Facts:
-Construction Started: TBD 2021
+Construction Started: December 2020
-Construction Finished: TBD 2021
+Construction Finished: February 2021
-Time Taken: Approx 20 Hours
+Time Taken: Approx 40 Hours
 The Pyramid is one of our greatest monuments on our server, mostly inspired by Julian's immense excess of free time, plus his indestructible resolve to flatten the desert (we had to do something with the sandstone).

 #### The Pyramid seen from the Groundway